Bin-Huang/NodeSpider/README.md

 ## Spider.prototype.queue(planName, url, info)

 Add url(s) to the queue and specify a plan.
 These task will be performed as planned when it's turn.
+Eventually only absolute url(s) can be added to the queue, the other will be returned in an array.

 | name | type | description |
 | --- | --- | --- |